My name is Chris Romulo and I perform keynote speeches and workshops where I teach guests how to live more resilient lives through my Champ Up system.

 How do I know this?
 All those things I learned throughout my fighting career I put into a system that I intuitively followed.

-And I now teach this system in three easy-to-implement steps so that kids can have their own champion’s uprising.
+And I now teach this system in three easy-to-implement steps so that other people can have their own champion’s uprising.

 Take my assistant coach, Jerry, for example.
 When I met Jerry he was angry and getting into fights in high school.